msdec321/DataAnalysisWorkbooks/warcraftLogs/README.md

-# WarcraftLogs TBC Restoration Druid Data Scraper v1.04
+# WarcraftLogs TBC Restoration Druid Data Scraper v1.05

 #-----------------------------------------
 *Author: Mercychan - Benediction (US)*
 *Discord: Mercy#9226*
 #-----------------------------------------

-This tool scrapes encounter data from WarcraftLogs which can be used in a data analysis.
-Currently scrapes the following data:
+This tool scrapes encounter data from WarcraftLogs which can be used for data analysis.
-&emsp; • Rank (*Top rank scraper only*)
-&emsp; • Character name, server, region
-&emsp; • Date
-&emsp; • Kill time
-&emsp; • Parse percentile (*Individual character scraper only*)
-&emsp; • Number of healers
-&emsp; • Shadowpriest in group?
-&emsp; • Innervate received?
-&emsp; • Bloodlust/heroism received?
-&emsp; • Power Infusion received?
-&emsp; • Is Nature's Grace spec?
-&emsp; • Lifebloom uptime %
-&emsp; • Total HPS
-&emsp; • % HPS of: Lifebloom (tick), Lifebloom (bloom), Rejuvenation, Regrowth, Swiftmend
-&emsp; • Rotating on tank? ('No' means the Druid is ignoring the tank and just raid healing)
-&emsp; • Top two rotations used

 The scraped datasets are stored in data/ as excel spreadsheets.

 The individual character scraper can be run via specific_character_scraper.ipynb
 The top druid rank scraper can be run via top_rank_scraper.ipynb

-You'll find a multiprocessing version of the top rank scraper in multiprocess_scraper/
+A multiprocessing version of the top rank scraper is located in multiprocess_scraper/
 (Note: general users don't need to run these, you can just use the premade datasets found in data/)

 The related source code can be found in src.py